 - Typical industries include banking, securities, insurance, and fintech.

-- The following example shows the service architecture of three data centers across
+- The following example shows the service architecture of three data centers across two zones:

-The database consists of two PolarDB clusters:
+The databases are deployed in two PolarDB clusters:

 - The cluster in the China (Beijing) region is deployed in two zones: AZ 1 and AZ 2.